 The Photography Certificate is designed to provide students with a creative and technical foundation.
 Each course offered helps cultivate and grow students' artistic vision along with providing practical commercial application.
-At the completion of this certificate students will have gained experience in studio lighting, darkroom and digital processes, commercial and documentary style photography.
+At the completion of this certificate students will have gained experience in studio lighting and digital processes as well as have gained experience in commercial and documentary style photography.
 Students who complete a Certificate in Photographic Imaging will be prepared to pursue their goals in the commercial world of photography.